Snp-Rj-Ind-code-error-420/record/readme.md

 # UNIVERSITY PROJECT (credit:LUMINAR)

 - student grade tracker program in c++
+> [!warning]

-> ⚠warning !!! do not copy the program some update are left for specific purpose. use this as refference for your project to understand the working & basic concept of the program.
+> do not copy the program some update are left for specific purpose. use this as refference for your project to understand the working & basic concept of the program.

 ## 📄 Documentation
 ## main